argoproj/argo-cd/.github/pull_request_template.md

 Checklist:

-* [ ] I've created an [enhancement proposal](https://github.com/argoproj/argo-cd/issues/new/choose) and I feel I've gotten a green light from the community.
+* [ ] Either (a) I've created an [enhancement proposal](https://github.com/argoproj/argo-cd/issues/new/choose) and discussed it with the community, (b) this is a bug fix, or (c) this does not need to be in the release notes.
-* [ ] My build is green ([troubleshooting builds](https://argoproj.github.io/argo-cd/developer-guide/ci/)).
+* [ ] The title of the PR states what changed and the related issues number (used for the release note).
+* [ ] I've updated both the CLI and UI to expose my feature, or I plan to submit a second PR with them.
 * [ ] Optional.
-My organisation is added to the README.
+My organization is added to the README.
+* [ ] I've signed the CLA and my build is green ([troubleshooting builds](https://argoproj.github.io/argo-cd/developer-guide/ci/)).